ianmartinez/Chameleon/README.md

 - Code cleanup
 - New icon
 - Support high-DPI displays
+- Updated wallpaper pack
+- Settings and wallpapers are now stored in ~/ChameleonApp directory

 ## Minimum Requirements
 Chameleon is fairly light on resources while it's running.
 The minimum requirements are: